TakeScoop/terraform-cloud-workspace-action/README.md

 ### Variables and Workspace Variables

-Variables are applied to all created workspaces, where workspace variables are applied to the noted workspace
+`variables` are applied to all created workspaces, where `workspace_variables` are applied to the noted workspace

 ```yml
 ...